1490 selections at Festivals around the world

 » Sunita Narain

-In a long and illustrious career, Mrinal Sen has been the recipient of numerous awards including the Swarna Kamal four times, prizes at Cannes, Venice, Moscow and Berlin Festivals, the Padma Bhushan in 1981 and the Commandeur de l’ordre des Arts et letters in 1983.
-Along with seven National Film Awards, in 2005, he was awarded the Dada Saheb Phalke Award, the highest honour given to an Indian filmmaker by the Government of India.
-In 2008, he was awarded Lifetime Achievement Awards by Osian's-Cinefan Festival and the International Film Festival in India.
-In 2009, the International Film Festival of Kerala awarded their first Lifetime Achievement Award to him.
+In a long and illustrious filmmaking career, Mrinal Sen has been the recipient of numerous awards, including the Swarna Kamal four times, Life Time Achievement Awards, prizes at Cannes, Venice, Moscow and Berlin Festivals, the Padma Bhushan in 1981 and the Commandeur de l’ordre des Arts et letters in 1983.
+In 2005, he was awarded the Dada Saheb Phalke Award, the highest honour given to an Indian filmmaker by the Government of India.

 Credited with being a pioneer of new cinema in India, one of India’s most iconic filmmakers, Shyam Benegal has made more than a dozen critically acclaimed feature films representing rural, contemporary and modern India.
-He is the recipient of three of India’s most prestigious awards – the Dadasaheb Phalke Award in 2005, the Padma Shri in 1976 and the Padma Bhushan in 1991.
-His Films have been acclaimed widely in India and at international film festivals.
+He is the recipient of three of India’s most prestigious awards – the Dada Saheb Phalke Award, the Padma Shri and the Padma Bhushan.
+His films have been acclaimed widely in India and at international film festivals.
 He has won the National Film Award for Best Feature Film in Hindi, a record seven times.
-He is currently a nominated Member of the Rajya Sabha and Chairperson of the Mumbai based film school Whistling Woods International.
+He has been a nominated Member of the Rajya Sabha.

-Sharmila Tagore has served as the Chairperson of the Censor Board of India.
-She began her career in Bengali films with Satyajit Ray’s Apur Sansar.
-She was bestowed with the National Awards for the Best Supporting Actress in 2004 and Lifetime Achievement in the year 2007.
-The Award of Commander of the Order of Arts and Letters of France was conferred upon her in 2004.
+Sharmila Tagore began her career in Bengali films with Satyajit Ray’s Apur Sansar.
+She has been honoured with the National Award, a Life Time Achievement, the Award of Commander of the Order of Arts and Letters of France and the Padma Bhushan.
 She was appointed the goodwill ambassador for UNICEF India in a move to help the fight against HIV/ AIDS in the country.

-Sunita Narain is an environmentalist as well as a major proponent of the green concept of sustainable development.
-She has been with the Centre for Science and Environment since 1982, currently the Director of the Centre, of the Society for Environmental Communications and publisher of the fortnightly magazine Down To Earth.
-She has led from the front on numerous environment issues and was awarded the Padma Shri in 2005.
-She has also been honoured by the 2005 Stockholm Water Prize for her dynamic involvement in issues related to health, environment and democracy.
+Sunita Narain is an environmentalist and major proponent of the green concept of sustainable development.
+She has been with the Centre for Science and Environment since 1982, currently the Director of the Centre and of the Society for Environmental Communications and publisher of the fortnightly magazine Down to Earth.
+She has led from the front on numerous environment issues and was awarded the Padma Shri, the Raja-Lakshmi Award by the Sri Raja-Lakshmi Foundationand Stockholm Water Prize for her dynamic involvement in issues related to health, environment and democracy.